cypress-io/cypress-documentation/CONTRIBUTING.md

 ### Patches

-From time to time, we find we need to patch a library using the [patch-package](https://www.npmjs.com/package/patch-package) for various reasons.
+From time to time, we find we need to patch a library using [patch-package](https://www.npmjs.com/package/patch-package) for various reasons.
 Each of the patches should be explained below for future understanding.